BigDataWork/Frontend/README.md

 npm run server
 ```

-Your defualt webserver will respond in time by running on post:9000.(If the post hasn't been occupied.)
+Your defualt webserver will respond in time by running on port:9000.(If the port hasn't been occupied.)

 The first page will be `localhost:9000/#`, here I just have done `localhost:9000/#/warningPage`, if you are interesting, try to check it!